dcoffm/CFS-Chord-Filter-Sequence/README.md

 - LCLICK:			Play a note or chord
 - RCLICK:			Select/deselect a note, or delete a chord
 - SHIFT+LCLICK:	Copy a chord
-- SHIFT-RCLICK:	Paste a chord (into chord sequence or input column)
+- SHIFT+RCLICK:	Paste a chord (into chord sequence or input column)
-- CTRL-SHIFT-RCLICK: Insert a chord into chord sequence
+- CTRL+SHIFT+RCLICK: Insert a chord into chord sequence

 When you play a note or chord, the program uses the currently loaded soundfont to synthesize the sound.
-Notes played ontiue to play until a new note or chord is played (or, if you "play" an empty cell to stop them).
+Notes played contiue to play until a new note or chord is played (or, if you "play" an empty cell to stop them).
-This behavoir can be changed with the "kill notes on new play" checkbox, which will cause notes to be additive and never turn off.
-You can choose whether all notes in a chord are played simultaneously, or are played in an ascending order with a small delay by moving the "Strum delay" slider.
+You can choose whether all notes in a chord are played simultaneously, or are played in an ascending/descending order with a small delay by moving the "Strum delay" slider.
-You can load a new soundfont with the corresponding button, or choose a different instrument preset with the dropdown menu.
+You can load a new soundfont with the "Load Soundfont" button, or choose a different instrument preset with the dropdown menu.
+The program comes with a default soundfont ("Timbres of Heaven" by Don Allen, http://midkar.com/soundfonts/ ) but you can find others to use.
+You can change the default startup values in the config.ini file (e.g. the soundfont loaded on startup, save path, and more).

 An example use case:
 - Listen to a song whose chords you want to transcribe